Find Affordable College Courses

 After completing their Associate Degree, nursing graduates from NIC carry an average student debtload of $20,920.

-A rank of #3 on this year’s list means College of Western Idaho is a great place for nursing students working on their associate degree.
-CWI is a large public school located in the rural area of Nampa.
+Out of the 6 schools in Idaho that were part of this year’s ranking, College of Western Idaho landed the # 3 spot on the list.
+CWI is a fairly large public school located in the rural area of Nampa.

 The average amount in student loans that nursing majors at CWI take out while working on their Associate Degree is $22,571.